icshwi/e3training/workbook/chapter6.md

 ### Require Internal Variables

-It is very useful to access the absolute path when an ioc starts within startup scripts.
+It is very useful to access the absolute path when an IOC starts within startup scripts.

 The following variables are very powerful.
 For example, if one uses mrfioc2 as ```MODULE```